clarkt3/learn-python/python-basics-2/README.md

     player2 = PlayerCharacter('Tom', 21)
     player2.attack = 50

+    print(player2.membership) # outputs: True
+    print(player1.membership) # outputs: True

+    # this is not dynamic though

+    '''
+    only use if all objects you will instantiate will have this class attribute; it's not going to change for any of the objects
+    '''

 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024